Your child will learn to love reading if you make it a habit to read together on a regular basis.

 Books also give your child a way to deal with intense emotions and frightening things.
 It puts those concerns into words and offers him the comfort of learning about characters in similar situations (even if those characters are thinking and talking animals!).

 Perhaps nicest of all, books foster a sense of intimacy.
-Reading together offers your child the chance to have your undivided attention and a cozy cuddle, too.
+Reading together offers your child the chance to have your undivided attention and a cosy cuddle, too.

 Dr. Bettye M. Caldwell Ph.D.
 Professor of Pediatrics in Child Development and Education